Calling All Texans: Stand With Students, Staff, and Faculty to Keep Guns Away From Schools!

-The Texas House and Senate have proposed two bills (SB 354 and HB 750) that would allow concealed weapons on campuses within the Texas University School System.
-According to gun control advocates, the bill has majority support in both the State Senate and the House of Representatives.
-Once enacted, this bill would allow - after a background check and as little as ten hours of training - any student, staff or faculty member of a state university in Texas to carry a concealed firearm on campus property.
+The Texas House and Senate have proposed two bills (SB 354 and HB 750) that would allow concealed weapons on the campuses of state universities in Texas.
+According to gun control advocates, the bill has strong majority support in both the State Senate and State House.
+If enacted, this bill would allow - after a background check and as little as ten hours of training - any student, staff or faculty member of a state university in Texas to carry a concealed firearm into campus buildings including classrooms.

 Guns have no place on our campuses and in our classrooms.
-The well meaning purpose behind allowing "concealed campus carry" in Texas is to increase the protection of members in the university community against harmful individuals.
-The unintended consequence, however, is that carrying guns on campus will, in fact, offer these individuals less protection.
+The well meaning purpose behind allowing "concealed campus carry" on university campuses in Texas is to increase the protection of members in university communities against harmful individuals.
+The unintended consequence, however, is that carrying guns on campus will, in fact, make our campus communities less safe for everyone.

 Three points illustrate this argument.
-First, as expressed by UT Chief of Police and former Chief of Staff of The Austin Police Department, Robert E. Dahlstrom, handguns would "definitely complicate law enforcement on campus."
-The Texas Association of College and University Police Administratorss are similarly against the law as is current Austin Police Chief Art Acevedo.
-Furthermore, a study by Thompson et al. (2009) shows that 86% of campus police chiefs in the U.S agree with these parties.
-Armed students would create confusion for police in situations such as that created by the lone gunman in September 2010 at the University of Texas at Austin.
+First, despite claims by some pro-carry advocates that campus carry is a useful deterrent to campus crime and assault, few law officials agree.
+As expressed by UT Chief of Police and former Chief of Staff of The Austin Police Department, Robert E. Dahlstrom, handguns would "definitely complicate law enforcement on campus."
+The Texas Association of College and University Police Administrators share this sentiment along with current Austin Police Chief Art Acevedo.
+Furthermore, a study by Thompson et al. (2009) shows that 86% of campus police chiefs in the U.S believe that having guns on campuses is harmful to campus communities.

 Third, the prevalence of alcohol and drugs on college campuses is a prime reason to keep guns out.
 According to a study by the National Center on Addiction and Substance Abuse at Columbia University, “[n]early half of America’s 5.4 million full-time college students abuse drugs or drink alcohol on binges at least once a month.”
 For college gun owners, the rate of binge drinking is even higher – two-thirds.
 Alcohol “is involved in 90% of campus rapes, and in 95% of the violent crime on campus.”
 Almost 700,000 students between the ages of 18 and 24 are assaulted each year by another student who has been drinking.
 If guns were involved, those assaults would be much more likely to be fatal.